sanjaymarison/futureditor/README.md

 # futureeditor
-A simple command line text-editor
+A simple command line code-editor

 # Installation
 1) To install the futureditor package on windows